 Be able to work as entrepreneurs, employees or managers, or educators.

 Intended Learning Outcomes

-An ability to apply knowledge of computing and mathematics appropriate to the discipline.
+An ability to apply knowledge of mathematics, science, and engineering;

-- An ability to function effectively on teams to accomplish a common goal.
+An ability to function on multidisciplinary teams;

-- An ability to communicate effectively;
+An ability to communicate effectively;